Hodgkin Lymphoma: Treatment Options

 Radiation may be combined with chemotherapy.
 Hodgkin lymphoma generally spreads predictably from one lymph node to another.
 When the lymphoma is confined to a specific area of the body, for example, the neck, involved-field radiation may be given, meaning the therapy is limited to a small area.
 When radiation therapy is given more broadly to larger common areas, it is called extended-field radiation.

-To learn more about treatment options for HL, download our Hodgkin Lymphoma booklet.
+To learn more about treatment options for HL, download our Understanding Lymphoma and CLL/SLL Guide.

 See also: